myanpetra99/GPT-OTG/README.md

 1. The extension is not yet available on the Chrome Web Store.
 To install it, you'll need to use Developer Mode on Chrome://extensions.
 2. Download the extension from the Release section (link coming soon).
 3. In Chrome://extensions, choose "Load unpacked" and select the folder you downloaded.
-4. Once installed, you'll see the extension in your browser's toolbar.
+4. Once installed, you'll see the extension in your browser's toolbar and you're good to go!

+## How to use
+It's simple to use this extension. type "/AI" or "/Typeai" in the input field to activate the AI tools.
+Just enter the command for the tool you want to use, and the AI will do the rest!
+(Please Visit Https://myanpetra99.github.io/GPT-OTG-WEB/#/Thankyou for little demonstration)

 ## Note
 This extension is a personal project and is not officially related to or endorsed by OpenAI's ChatGPT, even though it uses the API.

 ## What we're working on

-- Create a popup
+- [x] Create a popup
-- Find an API (Right now, we're using a free API from [here](https://github.com/editor-syntax/gpt-free).
+- [x] Find an API (Right now, we're using a free API from [here](https://github.com/editor-syntax/gpt-free).
 Special thanks to [acheong08](https://github.com/acheong08))
-- Make a basic prompt that works
+- [x] Make a basic prompt that works
-- Make it work for most types of text input fields
+- [x] Make it work for most types of text input fields
-- Fix the design (CSS)
+- [x] Fix the design (CSS)
-- Make the initial prompt better
+- [x] Make the initial prompt better
-- Make a landing page for the website
+- [x] Make a landing page for the website
-- Add an option to use a custom API
+- [ ] Add an option to use a custom API
 - And much more!

-## How to use
-It's simple to use this extension.
-Click GPT-OTG extension icon in your toolbar, and a popup will appear.
-Then, type "/AI" in the input field to activate the AI tools.
-Just enter the command for the tool you want to use, and the AI will do the rest!

 ## Need help?
 If you have any trouble using the extension, send me an email at myanpetra99@gmail.com / hello.michaelyanpetra@gmail.com.
 I'm always happy to accept pull requests or help improve my code.